Rahul dubs PM Modi a 'formidable enemy,' vows to defeat him | Politics

 When a professor alleged the NEP was agenda driven, Gandhi said any policy on education should be an outcome of deliberations with learners and teachers.

-Though NEP had a positive aspect of flexibility, it was however, a ''weapon to communalise, to push a particular ideology into the Indian system and that is why I do not like it.''
+Though NEP had a positive aspect of flexibility, it was, however, a ''weapon to communalize, to push a particular ideology into the Indian system and that is why I do not like it.''
 He batted for more scholarship so that more and more poor students got education and underscored women empowerment.

+Be it education, agriculture, or healthcare, these were being seen as a ''financial commodity,'' and he was against it.

+Rich or poor, man or woman, it is a duty of the nation to give education and healthcare to all its people, he said.

-To a demand on bringing back education to the state list of the Constitution from the concurrent category, he said, ''I don't know we will look into it.''
-Centralising everything was a bad idea and decentralisation and facilitating access to education from all corners of the country were fundamental, he said.
+To a demand on bringing back education to the state list of the Constitution from the concurrent category, he said, ''I don't know, we will look into it.''
+Centralizing everything was a bad idea and decentralization and facilitating access to education from all corners of the country were fundamental, he said.

 In 1976, the then Congress government led by Prime Minister Indira Gandhi shifted education, which was previously a state subject, to the concurrent list allowing Centre to legislate on the matter besides the states.